CN

 Analysis

-The company holds $1.19B in cash, though total debt stands at $24.68B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-Free cash flow is running at -$4.95B, which bears watching.
-Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+On the balance sheet, CNP has $1.19B in cash with $24.68B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+The company is burning cash, with free cash flow at -$4.95B.
+This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 ROE of 9.6% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $9.32B (2022) to $9.36B (2025).

 Links